kazuto-nishimori/Open-Source-GIS/lab1/index.md

 ## The Distance and Direction QGIS Model <a name="model"></a>

-My model was designed to be used to be used in urban geography analysis: there exist many theories like the distance-decay model that conceptualize the urban space as being organized radially out from the central business district.
-Our tool calculates the distance and direction with respect to the central business district for each polygon in the input shapefile.
-So, we believe the most appropriate input for this model to be a shapefile of an urban area at the census-tract level.
+My model was designed to be used in urban geography analysis: there exists many theories like the distance-decay model that conceptualize the urban space as being organized radially out from the central business district.
+So, I made a tool that calculates the distance and direction with respect to the central business district for each polygon in the input shapefile.
 (Although you might find other uses too!)
 - Download the model [here](/dist_dir.model3)

 ### The Input <a name="model-a"></a>

-Shapefile at the census-tract level can be easily found through the US census [website](https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.html).
+The most appropriate input for this model would be a shapefile of an urban area at the census-tract level.
+Tract level shapefiles can be easily found through the US census [website](https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.html).
 I was interested in San Antonio, so I downloaded the data for the whole of Texas.
 The attribute table of the shapefile only contains basic information like the tract id, state id, land area etc. so we must populate it with data we are interested in.
 We can find census attribute data easily through [American Fact Finder]( https://factfinder.census.gov/).

 <img src="/lab1/factfinder.PNG" width="600">